SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Style/Style.md

 ```

-Now we can add styles to a presenter, as follows and whose result is shown in Figure *@style5@*.
+Now we can add styles to a presenter as follows, and whose result is shown in Figure *@style5@*.

 ```
+label := presenter newLabel.
 presenter layout: (SpBoxLayout newTopToBottom
-    add: (label := presenter newLabel);
+    add: label;
     yourself).

 label label: 'I am a label'.
 label addStyle: 'red'.
 label addStyle: 'bgGray'.

-presenter open.
+presenter open
 ```